Updated on

 Local facilities are hubs from which courier drivers start their routes.
 They can also function as warehouses or store locations in case a business does self-delivery.

-Once the package has arrived at the local courier facility, the customer can expect delivery within 24 hours or so - depending on the service area.
+Once the package arrives at the local courier facility, the customer can expect delivery within 24 hours or so, depending on the service area.

-A local courier facility will also provide live tracking information to customers together with estimated time of arrival (ETA), courier contact info, and order details.
+A local courier facility will also provide customers with live tracking information, an estimated time of arrival (ETA), courier contact information, and order details.
 Local facilities are the last to handle shipments before they reach customers.

 This transparency in logistics relies heavily on a well-designed app development tech stack, ensuring seamless integration of tracking systems, customer databases, and order processing.
 Local facilities, being the final touchpoint before shipments reach customers, play a crucial role in the efficiency and accuracy of the entire delivery process.